12 Bond Crescent, Richmond Hill, Ontario, L4E 3K2, Canada

 All students use personally owned devices to enhance learning experiences and opportunities in various disciplines throughout the regular school day.
 Robotics plays a very large role in our technology program and the instruction of coding begins in grade four.

 Information and Communication Technology (ICT) at The Priory enhances learning.
 Students use ICT in a variety of ways: creating, composing, exploring, analyzing, communicating and collaborating.
 Technology is used as a tool and is integrated into the curriculum at all grade levels.
-Students have access to a Mac Lab, which includes a robotics lab, a mobile iPad cart, Smartboards and computers running Windows in the classrooms.
 The goal of the ICT Program is to provide students with the skills to thrive in a continuously changing world.

 Web design